devalees/frontend/@docs/architecture/03-api/IMPLEMENTATION_STEPS.md

 - [x] Completed
 - [!]
 Blocked/Issues

-Last Updated: Completed Socket.io Client implementation with test-driven development approach.
-The implementation includes connection handling, event management, and reconnection support with comprehensive test coverage.
-All 12 tests are now passing.
-Next steps will focus on Real-time Updates.
-(Date: July 2023)
+Last Updated: Completed Real-time Updates implementation with support for entity updates, state synchronization, and error recovery.
+The implementation includes event handling for item creation, updates, deletion, and error states with comprehensive test coverage.
+All tests are now passing.
+Next steps will focus on refactoring and optimization.
+(Date: August 2023)